dire_cuvs.py

 CUVS_AVAILABLE = False

-logger.warning("cuVS not available.
+logger.trace("cuVS not available.
 Install RAPIDS for GPU-accelerated k-NN: "

 "Follow the installation instructions at https://docs.rapids.ai/install/")